tanujain/apple-service-challenge/README.md

 Greeting-> A validated user will reach this page after successful login.
 User credentials on the login page are validated with the entries in database.
 Once validated, a call is made to the greeting API with the generated token.
 API would validate the token and return json response.

-All the basic validations are added to the login and register forms.
+All the basic validations are added to the login and register forms. field length checks, email validation etc have been added.
 CSRF protection is also enabled.
 User input is passed as query parameter to prevent SQL injection.
+XSS protection is there.
+Unauthorized access is also checked.
+No one can directly access the greetings page.
+Passwords stored in the database are hashed using the sha256 hashing algorithm rather than storing them in cleartext.

 2. Greeting API: